Siddhesh19991/Deep_Learning/README.md

 The following repo contains the lab work for the course "Deep Learning" (732A78) in the Statistics and Machine Learning division at Linköping University.

 The Python code has been utilized within the Juypter notebook inside Google Colab.
-Google Colab was used as it provides additional GPU.
+Google Colab was used as it provides access to computing resources.

 - Lab 1: DNN (Deep Neural Networks)